Copy one of these prompts into Claude, ChatGPT, or any AI assistant to generate integration code for theDocumentation Index

 The class owns the requests.Session and sets the auth header once at __init__.

-6. Retry with exponential backoff — Inside classify(), on HTTP 502 or any 5xx status,
+6. Retry with exponential backoff — Inside classify(), on HTTP 5xx or 504 status,

 wait 2 s before retry 1, 4 s before retry 2, 8 s before retry 3.